Making Natural Rope, Hot Pads, Bark Baskets, Sitting Mats & More:

-15 Minutes: Plants Overview, Best Books & Online Videos – The first few minutes of class are jam-packed with information, including which books and videos to avoid, how to use the most important plant guides including Plants of the Pacific Northwest Coast, People of Cascadia, and Botany in a Day.
+6:15 PM – Plants Overview, Best Books & Online Videos – Arrive early to learn which books and videos to avoid, how to use the most important plant guides including Plants of the Pacific Northwest Coast, People of Cascadia, and Botany in a Day.
 We’ll overview the classification of plants so that you can recognize them easily in the field, and we’ll show links to the best youtube videos on basketry and other natural fiber crafts.

-15 Minutes: Harvesting Materials – The first 15 minutes will flow into the second 15 minutes, as we take what we learned about plant identification into the field.
+6:30 PM – Harvesting Materials – Let’s take what we learned about plant identification into the field.
 Depending on your location, we will harvest a variety of plant materials that are excellent for fiber crafts, including grasses, rushes, cattails, nettles, fireweed, ivy, cedar bark, vine maple, hazelnut, rose, dogwood, willow and more.
 However, harvesting restrictions abound, so we will bring many of these materials with us that you can use for projects today.

-15 Minutes: Processing Materials – The next 15 minutes is another natural flow into processing the materials we harvest.
+7:00 PM – Processing Materials – Next we’ll natural flow into processing the materials we harvest.
 There are some materials you can use right away, especially if you are going to “lash” things together.
 But for most materials, you need to dry them first, then usually re-soak them before using.
 Why?
 If you use “green, unseasoned” materials they will shrink, and your baskets, mats, rope and other crafts will loosen and fall apart.
 Drying the materials first allows them to shrink, and wetting them again makes them pliable.